lawndoc/AdvancedHuntingQueries/README.md

 | distinct ActionType
 ```

 When troubleshooting a query that isn't giving you want you want, the first thing you need to do is identify *which line* is wrong.
-Injecting `take 10` or `where` and then a __blank line__ will allow you to check for values you would expect to see or not see.
+Injecting `take 10` or a `where` filter and then a __blank line__ will allow you to check for values you would expect to see or not see.

 ```
 DeviceProcessEvents